infraguys/genesis_oidc_ui/docs/auth-flow.md

 1. The user opens the single-page `genesis_oidc_ui` application.
 2. The root application component renders the `LoginPanel` component, which contains the `LoginForm`.
-3. The user enters a username and password.
+3. The user enters a username and password and chooses whether to enable the `Remember me on this computer` checkbox (it is unchecked by default).
 4. When the form is submitted:
    - a basic check is performed to ensure that username and password are not empty;
    - the `loginWithPassword` function from the `authClient` module is called with parameters:
      - `username` — the user's login;
      - `password` — the user's password;
-     - `rememberMe = true` — enables saving tokens in `localStorage`;
+     - `rememberMe` — a boolean flag that corresponds to the state of the `Remember me on this computer` checkbox (when `true`, tokens are saved in `localStorage`; when `false`, tokens are stored only in memory);
      - `scope` — the access scope string (for example, `project:default`).
 5. The `loginWithPassword` function calls the backend token endpoint and receives a token response.
 6. On a successful response, the `authClient` module passes tokens to `tokenStorage`, which:
    - updates tokens in memory;
+   - when `rememberMe = true`, saves them to `localStorage` in addition to memory;
+   - when `rememberMe = false`, keeps them only in memory so that they are cleared after a page reload;
-   - saves them to `localStorage` when `rememberMe = true`;
+   - stores the `currentUser` value in `localStorage` only when `rememberMe = true`, and clears it when `rememberMe = false`.
-   - notifies all subscribers about the token change.
 7. At this stage no additional logic is executed (no screen switch, no page navigation, etc.).
 Tokens are only stored and can be used later by other parts of the application.

 ## Visual design of the login page